beeckcenter/softwarecollaborative.org/publications/anatomy-of-a-collaborative/ojbc.md

 ---
 title: Open Justice Broker Consortium
 parent: Anatomy of a Collaborative
-grand_parent: Case Studies
+grand_parent: Publications
 ---

 # Anatomy of a Collaborative: Open Justice Broker Consortium

 *Date Updated: 11/18/2022*

-*This case study is part of our [Anatomy of a Collaborative](/case-studies/anatomy-of-a-collaborative/) series.*
+*This case study is part of our [Anatomy of a Collaborative](/publications/anatomy-of-a-collaborative/) series.*

 The [Open Justice Broker Consortium](https://www.ojbc.org/) is a non-profit membership organization of government agencies and jurisdictions, dedicated to improving justice information sharing through the reuse of low-cost, standards-based integration software.